jansiddiqui/jansiddiqui/README.md

-- 👋 Hi, I’m @jansiddiqui
+- 👋 Hello, Here is Jan Mohammad, Upcoming SWE Intern At Microsoft.
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding and problem solving.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning DSA in C++.
 - 💞️ I’m looking to collaborate with pasionate coder.
 - 📫 How to reach me- https://www.linkedin.com/in/jan-mohammad-566a6221b
 - About me:- https://about-me-theta-mocha.vercel.app/